 Recognize the SI base units and explain the system of prefixes used with them.

 Convert a value reported in one unit to a corresponding value a different unit.

-Define a chemical element.
+Define a chemical element and give examples of the abundance of different elements.

 Represent a chemical element with a chemical symbol.